Shawnee

 Productions

-Primary location for recent franchise return
+The filming location for her most recent franchise return.

 Editorial & Reference